Tri-Valley-Blockchain/meetups/Jan17-2018-web3.eth/README.md

 # Learn by running sample scripts

 Use these scripts if you don't want to type code.
-To get test ethereum [see this](https://github.com/Tri-Valley-Blockchain/meetups/blob/master/Jan17-2018-web3.eth/instructions.md#step-2-get-free-ethereum-to-use-later-in-transactions)

 ```shell